tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/deploy-models-in-production.md

 ## <a name="ab-testing"></a>A/B-tesztelés

-Ha több modell van éles környezetben, hasznos lehet a [/B teszt](https://en.wikipedia.org/wiki/A/B_testing) végrehajtása a modellek teljesítményének összehasonlításához.
+Ha több modell is éles üzemben van, [a/B tesztelést](https://en.wikipedia.org/wiki/A/B_testing) is használhatja a modell teljesítményének összehasonlítására.

 ## <a name="next-steps"></a>Következő lépések